-Table S9: Results of the Bayesian outlier analysis for Ban Chiang.
+S1 file Table I: Results of the Bayesian outlier analysis for Ban Chiang.
 Prior probabilities are the outlier probabilities set before the model run, whilst the posterior probabilities denote out outlying each determination in within the overall sequence.
 A posterior outlier probability of 50% means that that determination is left out of the model in half of the total run.
 The outlier models used are shown in the table as well.
 The prior outlier probability for most determinations in the model was set at 0.05.
-The table lists the prior and posterior outlier results and well as the type of model used [40], it can be seen that there are only two outliers of significance (OxA-30646 and OxA-22378) which are 100% outliers and therefore not included in the modelling runs.
+The table lists the prior and posterior outlier results and well as the type of model used [38], it can be seen that there are only two outliers of significance (OxA-30646 and OxA-22378) which are 100% outliers and therefore not included in the modelling runs.
 There is a further date (OxA-X-2436–53) which is 62% likely to be an outlier and a final determination (OxA-30671) that is 40% likely outlying.
 The combined data (duplicate dates of the same burial) are shown in italic.
 In asterisk are the dates from the 1974 excavation, all others are from the 1975 season.